Accacio/scripts/README.md

 -imagemagick necessary

 ## eq2transfun (MATLAB)
-Script to convert a symbolic signal equation to a symbolico Transfer Function
+Script to convert a symbolic signal equation to a symbolic Transfer Function

 -matlab necessary

 ## latexfigfolder (Windows)
-Script to include all figures in a folder in latex.
-Latex text is saved in a .txt with the name of the folder and in clipboard
+Script to include all figures in a folder in LaTeX.
+LaTeX text is saved in a .txt with the name of the folder and in clipboard